-An ac supply v= 60 Sin ωt is applied to half wave rectifier.
-The internal resistance of the diode(rf)is 20 Ω and load resistance is 600 Ω. Calculate – (1) Ac Power Input (2) DC power Output (3) Efficiency of rectification
+An ac supply v= 60 Sin ωt is applied to a half-wave rectifier.
+The internal resistance of the diode(rf)is 20 Ω, and the load resistance is 600 Ω. Calculate – (1) Ac Power Input (2) DC power Output (3) Efficiency of rectification.

 Example No. 3

-An ac supply of 230 volts is applied to step down transformer of 230/15 volts whose secondary is connected to the half wave rectifier.
+An ac supply of 230 volts is applied to a step-down transformer of 230/15 volts, whose secondary is connected to the half-wave rectifier.

 (1) The output DC Voltage

 (2) PIV of diode.